digitalpulp/ballast/README.md

 - **Linux**: File permissions are simplest if your user belongs to the same _group_ as the webserver.
 Nginx runs as group id 82.
 If this group id does not exist, you should create it and add your user to it.
 Setting any files that need to be writeable can then be set to 775 (group writeable) so they are writeable by Drupal.
-You will need to configure your system to forward all requests for `*.test` to the loop back address (localhost).
+You will need to configure your system to forward all requests for `*.site_tld` to the loop back address (localhost).
 We recommend using [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html), which is well known and should be available via your package manager.
-The key task is to set `address=/test/127.0.0.1` in the dnsmasq configuration.
+The key task is to set `address=/site_tld/127.0.0.1` in the dnsmasq configuration.
 Here are some links to helpful blog posts for some common flavors of Linux:
     * [Ubuntu](https://askubuntu.com/a/1031896)